ldclakmal/ballerina-http-test-suite/README.md

 ## Setup

 First you have to create 3 instances (VMs / Physical Machines) for JMeter, Ballerina and Netty.
-If not you can run all in single instance.
+Alternatively, you can run all in single instance.

 ### JMeter